nlsy-links/nlsy-links-determination-2017/analysis/archive-comparison-97/archive-comparison-97.md

 ## Notes
 1. The current report compares the versions of the NLSY97 Links
-    * Version 9: recover same-sex full sibs.
+    * Version 10: allow nonsibs to still be r>0, refresh.
-    * Version 10: allow nonsibs to still be r>0.
+    * Version 10: allow nonsibs to still be r>0, refresh.

 # Comparison of Agreement
 ![](figure-png/graph-roc-1.png)<!-- -->